 What resources are available in the community?

-I thank Jackie for coming onto the podcast and sharing her observations and insights on community care, and creating a home for people with a mental illness and disability.
-If you are interested in learning more about community care models I recommend that you pick up Jackie’s book, she would also be happy to speak to your event.
+I thank Jackie for coming onto the podcast and sharing her observations and insights on community care and creating a home for people with a mental illness and disability.
+If you are interested in learning more about community care models I recommend that you pick up Jackie’s book, she would also be happy to speak at your event.

 Our mini-series on housing for people with disabilities is continuing so go ahead and Subscribe to the mailing list to get all 6 episodes sent directly to your inbox!